crucian11/Logic/README.md

 # Logic
 Provides a convenient way of representing logic expressions.
 It also allows you to perform basic operations with logic expressions(generate a truth table, find the solution with a given tuple of values).
-Additionally, this library contains generator of logic expressions.
-LEGenerator class includes methods for generation of a random logic expression(represented by LogicExpression object), equivalent and not equivalent to a particular expression.
+Additionally, this library features include a generation of a random logic expression(represented by LogicExpression object), equivalent and not equivalent to a particular expression.

 ##Usage
 ####LogicExpression class